LauraBrogan/Programming-Project-2020/README.md

 # Project for Programming for Data Analysis 2020

 ## Summary of Assignment
 This repository contains my programming for data analysis project 2020.
-It looks at
+It looks at the tips data set and then I stimulated a new data set based on the saee variables using the mean and standard deviation form the tips data set and the Numpy random function.

-My notebook contains explanation for each of the ?? lines of input code with ?? lines of output code.
+My notebook contains explanation for each of the lines of input and output code.

 I commenced work on this assignment on 22nd November 2020 and completed work for the deadline of 21st December 2020.
 I struggled a lot to understand what was required for this project.
-I decided to look at previous works on this topic to get a grip of what exactly was required.
-I then decided i would keep my project basic and use the tips data set and then
+I emailed my class lecturer and some member of my class and decided to look at previous works on this topic to get a grip of what exactly was required.
+I then decided I would keep my project basic and use the tips data set and then stimulate a random data set based on the tips data set.
+I looked at other students work to try and get a hold of what this project required and have refrenced this in my notebook.

+After now completing this task while it is basic, I feel I would be able to use the skills learnt in a real world environment.

 See here for the Assignment Instructions 2020 https://github.com/LauraBrogan/Programming-Project-2020/blob/main/ProgDAProject%20(2).pdf

 ## Liabries used in this Assignment
-I impoted: Matplotlib, Seaborn
+I impoted: NumPy, Pandas, Matplotlib, Seaborn, Collections

+-NumPy is a library for the Python programming language, adding support for large, multi-dimensional arrays and matrices, along with a large collection of high-level mathematical functions to operate on these arrays.

+-Pandas is an open source, BDS-licenced libary providing high-oerfimance, easy-to-use data structures and data analysis tools.

-Matplolib is a Python 20 plotting library which produces publication quality figures in a variety of hardcopy formats and interactive enviroments across platforms.
+-Matplolib is a Python 2D plotting library which produces publication quality figures in a variety of hardcopy formats and interactive enviroments across platforms.

-Seaborn is a Python visualization library based on matplotlib.
-It provides a high level interface for drawing attractive statistical graphics.
+-Seaborn is a library for making statistical graphics in Python.
+It builds on top of matplotlib and integrates closely with pandas data structures.

+- Collections this module implements high-performance container datatypes (beyond the built-in types list, dict and tuple) and contains many useful data structures that you can use to store information in memory.

 ## Downloading My Repositiory from git hub
 Go to Git Hub using the following link Click Here:https://github.com/LauraBrogan/Programming-Project-2020